Skip to content

 Himalayan Pink Salt

-Himalayan Pink Salt is an ancient, unrefined salt mined from the Khewra Salt Mine in the Himalayan mountains of Pakistan.
-Its distinctive pink color comes from the presence of various trace minerals, particularly iron oxide.
+Himalayan Pink Salt is mined from the Khewra Salt Mine in the Himalayan mountains of Pakistan, one of the oldest and largest salt mines in the world.
+Its signature pink color is attributed to the presence of iron oxide and other trace minerals.

 Feature Comparison